 Promote and Publish Negative Data

-Among many research institutions, negative data that do not support a hypothesis are not supported or encouraged to be published.
+Among many research institutions, harmful data that do not support a hypothesis are not supported or encouraged to be published.
 In addition, researchers are advised to design experiments and continue to conduct research until they achieve results consistent with the hypothesis.
-However, the publication of negative data helps to interpret positive results from related studies and does not waste researchers’ efforts and negative data.
+However, the publication of harmful data helps to interpret positive results from related studies and does not waste researchers’ efforts and harmful data.

 Reproducibility is a sign of valid research.
 The scientific community tends to achieve reproducibility in research and expects researchers to take responsibility for the accuracy of results.
 In addition, funders, publishers, and ethical bodies should raise researchers’ awareness about the lack of reproducibility and promote better research practices among primary researchers.